 Some 19 per cent of students in Australia attend Catholic schools, which promote religious values and beliefs and charge low fees, and around 16 per cent go to independent schools, where fees tend to be higher.
 The latter can be non-denominational or run by faith groups including Anglican, Methodist, Jewish and Islamic foundations.

 Many of the country’s most prestigious schools are in the independent sector.
 With more than 1,000 institutions serving nearly 590,000 students, it includes international schools, specialist arts and sports academies, Montessori and Waldorf schools and large number of boarding schools.
 There are many options in the major cities of Melbourne, Sydney and Adelaide, and excellent schools nationwide.

-A total of 13 schools are authorised to offer three IB programmes, including Woodcroft College, near Adelaide, and Wesley College Melbourne, which gained authorisation to teach the Middle Years Programme at its Glen Waverley Campus in 2017.
+A total of 15 schools are authorised to offer three IB programmes, including Woodcroft College, near Adelaide, and Wesley College Melbourne.

 Education is compulsory from age six to about 16, depending on the state.
 In the public system, primary schools typically take children up to age 11, while secondary schools serve those aged 11 to 17.
 One year of pre-school is common.

 In most states, temporary residents can attend public schools but are required to pay fees.
 New South Wales has a special programme to place international students in its schools but does not allow them to apply for selective high schools.

 For information on IB World Schools in Australia, please see the website of the IB World Schools Yearbook: www.ibyb.org.